 Car is a necessity to move from A to B. Any car make can do that, even the cheapest one.
 The fuel is not getting any cheaper, on the contrary.
 Besides fuel, you have car insurance which is a few hundred a year, plus tax, M.O.T, and any service that occurs.

-If you want to go extreme and keep yourself fit at the same time, you can use a bicycle for going to work.
-Riding a bicycle costs you no money, just your body energy and time.
-All the expenses that a car requires can go towards saving for a house deposit, which adds up significantly.
+Some people prefer to catch the bus, but I can assure you that driving your own car is a much cheaper option and have more flexibility.
+If you want to go extreme and keep yourself fit at the same time, you can use a bicycle to go to work.
+Riding a bicycle costs no money, just your body’s energy and time.
+All the expenses a car requires can go towards saving for a house deposit, which adds up significantly.

 Go on cash